cristobal/NetworkGraph/README.md

 	graph.addEdge(44, 22, 3);
 	graph.addEdge(44, 33, 10);

-	// Search using Dijkstra (weight can not be non-negative) trace("--- Dijkstra --");
+	// Search using Dijkstra (weights can not be non-negative) trace("--- Dijkstra --");
 	var path:Vector.<Edge> = GraphSearch.findShortestPathDijkstra(graph, 0, 33);
 	for each (var edge:Edge in path) {